Uyanide/AuTUMoodle/README.md

 This will download all courses in the specified semester (here: winter semester 2025/2026) to the default location (`~/Documents/AuTUMoodle` on Linux, `C:\Users\YourUsername\Documents\AuTUMoodle` on Windows), organizing the downloaded files into sub-directories based on the course titles and categories as defined in Moodle.

+> [!NOTE]
+>
-Prompts will appear to ask for your TUM Moodle credentials (username and password) after launching.
+> Prompts will appear to ask for your TUM Moodle credentials (username and password) after launching.
 If you don't want to enter them interactively every time, you can create a `credentials.json` file as explained in the [Config](#config) section.

 ## Contents